k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

   cat.talk().should.equal "growl!"
 ~~~~~~~

-A> The source for the above specs is available at https://github.com/k2052/BuildingCoffeeScriptFrameworks.src/blob/chapter-4/spec/moduleClass_spec.coffee
+I> The source for the above spec is available at [https://github.com/k2052/BuildingCoffeeScriptFrameworks.src/blob/chapter-4/spec/moduleClass_spec.coffee](https://github.com/k2052/BuildingCoffeeScriptFrameworks.src/blob/chapter-4/spec/moduleClass_spec.coffee)

 This is pretty good but we can do a lot better.

 ### A Class Mixer

-This is great for an inheritance model, but breaks down a bit in other use cases.
+What we just create is great for an inheritance model but breaks down a bit in other use cases.
 What if we wanted to generate new classes dynamically that are a mix of two or more classes?
 Since classes in JS are just objects, the solution is pretty straightforward.

 First we need to declare a function for mixing classes.
 It should take a base class and a series of classes to mixin: